brendanxwhitaker/instantnll/instantnll/README.md

 Figure out why there is an extra namespace in the vocabulary called `tags` in addition to the one that I want (`labels`).

+Figure out when it is proper to use keyword arguments instead of positional arguments.
+Should I use them for every method I write?